 - flavored water

-- homemade kombucha (try these flavors too: chai, grapefruit ginger, with chia seeds)
+- homemade kombucha (try these flavors too: strawberry lemonade, hibiscus and rose hips, grapefruit ginger)

 * If organic, non-GMO or nitrate-free items are not in the grocery budget, simply buy the best you can afford.